 With the explosion of online resources, it has never been easier for patients to find health information.
 However, not all sources of medical information should be considered equal.
 While encouraging patients to participate in their own care, physicians will also need to promote accurate and reliable sources of health-related information.
 If patients present with incomplete or inaccurate information, it is important for doctors to review the facts, address misinformation, and answer questions.

 A physician may provide the patient with a printed handout on their condition or direct a patient to one of the increasingly popular evidence-based online health decision aids available to clinicians and patients alike.
 Such aids allow patients to consider information on their own, away from the doctor's office.
-There are some well-recognized, sophisticated, online databases for decision aids, the best of which meet internationally agreed upon criteria.
-The International Patient Decision Aid Standards (IPDAS) Collaboration highlights credible sources of information and includes a checklist for judging the quality of patient decision aids.2 While these tools can assist patients to make appropriate decisions, they should be seen only as an adjunct and not a substitute to consent discussions.
+While these tools can assist patients to make appropriate decisions, they should be seen only as an adjunct and not a substitute to consent discussions.
+Patients should be encouraged to ask their physician questions about information obtained through these aids.

 Informed consent — Rooted in meaningful information and discussion